itu-devops/itu-minitwit-ci/README.md

       ![](images/docker_at.png)
       - Copy the generated token and use it as your `DOCKER_PASSWORD` in the next steps.
       ![](images/docker_at2.png)
-  * Login at Docker Hub and create three public repositories with the following names (by clicking the big blue `Create Repository` button in the top right).
+  * Login at Docker Hub and create three public repositories with the following names (by clicking the blue button `Create Repository`  in the top right).
     - `mysqlimage`
     - `minitwitimage`
     - `flagtoolimage`